trashsock/app_dev/README.md

 -------------------------------------------------------------------------

 3. Operating instructions
-	 In order to run this application, first type "make" and after it is done compiling, type "./sound" to run executable.
+	In order to run this application, first type "make" to generate executable  and after it is done compiling, type "./sound" to run executable.

 --------------------------------------------------------------------------